Mammon in literature, film, and popular culture: Film

-In Pale Rider, Mammon is referred to by the preacher (Clint Eastwood) in the usual sense (You cannot serve both God and Mammon) in his deliberations with a corrupt businessman who has hired thugs and a grim band of deputies, in to run a settlement of gold prospectors off their claim so that he can extract all wealth from the land using destructive, deafening industrial methods.
+In Pale Rider, Mammon is referred to by the preacher in the usual sense (You cannot serve both God and Mammon) in his deliberations with a corrupt businessman who has hired thugs and a grim band of deputies, in to run a settlement of gold prospectors off their claim so that he can extract all wealth from the land using destructive, deafening industrial methods.

 In Constantine, Mammon is the son of Lucifer/Satan himself, conceived before his father fell from Heaven but born after Satan was sent to Hell.
 He has a lust for power and tries to gain control over Earth with the aid of renegade angel Gabriel (Gabriel seeking to make humanity worthy of God's love by forcing them to endure Hell on Earth).
-He is defeated when Constantine manages to summon Lucifer to collect him by attempting suicide.
-Lucifer then destroys Gabriel's wings and banishes Mammon back to Hell, stating that he prefers to wait and see Earth come to him on its own.
+He is defeated when John Constantine manages to summon Lucifer to collect him by attempting suicide.
+Lucifer destroys Gabriel's wings and banishes Mammon back to Hell, stating that he prefers to wait and see Earth come to him on its own.

 In The Inheritance, billionaire Charles Abernathy made a deal with the demon Mammon to inherit his wealth in exchange for his soul on the condition that all Abernathy relations were to die when his time was up.